 The different religious communities of Mauritius celebrate their respective festivals lending a vibrant atmosphere to the island.
 Hindus celebrate Ganesh Chaturthi, Diwali, Ugadi and Maha Shivratri, during which the devotees make a mass pilgrimage to the most sacred Hindu site in Grand Bassin, where a towering statue of Lord Shiva resides beside the Ganga Talao.

-6. Cuisine of Mauritius - Food of MauritiusMauritian cuisine derives its inspiration from Creole, Chinese, French and Indian cuisines.
+Cuisine of Mauritius - Creole Food in MauritiusMauritian cuisine derives its inspiration from Creole, Chinese, French and Indian cuisines.
 Be it street food or fine dining, Mauritius has lip-smacking options across the spectrum.
 Dholl Pori, a Mauritian iteration of Paratha with Dal is the most famous street food on the island.

-8. Clothing of Mauritius - Dresses in MauritiusThe attire of Mauritians varies greatly from person to person.
+Traditional Dress of MauritiusThe attire of Mauritians varies greatly from person to person.
 While there exist no strict pan-island social guidelines with respect to the clothes a person chooses to wear, the dress code often varies depending upon the community one belongs to and the place he is visiting.
 Swimwear while allowed on the beaches is frowned upon elsewhere.

 Hindu women wear traditional sarees as part of their cultural legacy and Muslim women can be seen wearing hijabs and burkas.
 It is essential to wear appropriate clothing while visiting sites of religious significance to avoid hurting the sentiments of the locals.
 Leather accessories and articles are barred in Hindu temples.